 So to break away from the mess we had created, some kind of upheaval was needed if we want love, eros and sex to find their rightful places.
 Then our real needs to have material abundance and respect in our communities can function in a Higher-Self way.
 So bring on the sexual revolution.
 It needed to happen and has only been undesirable when seen outside the context of history.

 Of course, we each need to learn these lessons for ourselves.
-The old ways desperately need to be overhauled.
+And we desperately need to overhaul the old ways.
 A new joyful acceptance of our God-given sex drive needs to emerge.
-Both men and women must come to realize the enormous importance of: allowing love, eros and sex to meld into a wholeness; respect and affection; passion and tenderness; trust and mutuality; sharing and helping each other.
+Both men and women must come to realize the enormous importance of allowing love, eros and sex to meld into a wholeness.
+We must learn to have respect and affection, as well as passion and tenderness.
+Further, we must develop trust and mutuality, by sharing and helping each other.

 We need to realize that commitment to a relationship is not a pleasure-robbing moral edict.
 On the contrary, the circuits of power available to us when we fuse love and respect with passion and sexuality are way, way, way more ecstatic than the relative milk-toast satisfaction of a casual hook-up.

 There is so much juice in the love-sex connection that the same authorities that people rebelled against feared it more than anyone.
 Those same fear-mongering authorities aren’t so different from those with a strong sexual appetite who experienced their sexuality in a split off way, cut off from the heart and with little intimacy.
 Fear is fear and it’s all illusion; there is not a preferred variety.